Maintenance Management of Your Company’s PLC

 - Write PLC policies and procedures into your existing maintenance policy and procedures.
 (SOP)

-- All personnel working with PLCs will be trained on that PLC equipment.
+- All personnel working with PLCs will be trained on the equipment.

 - Backup copies of the PLC programs will be made every 6 months regardless of change status.